 I really enjoy night flying.
 It tends to be the smoothest time to fly.
 Over urban areas like Los Angeles, it’s amazing what you can see at night, and in general there are fewer people flying at night.
 However, night flying comes with some additional challenges.
 It is for this reason that the FAA has a specific night flying requirement for private pilot candidates and that the currency requirements for night flying are separate from flying during the day.
 Being able to fly at night is one thing that differentiates private pilots from sport pilots.

 What is night flight?
-The FAR defines night as “the time between the end of evening civil twilight and the beginning of morning civil twilight, as published in the American Air Almanac, converted to local time.”
+14 CFR 1.1 defines night as “the time between the end of evening civil twilight and the beginning of morning civil twilight, as published in the American Air Almanac, converted to local time.”
 You can look up the definition of civil twilight and find the times published online, but for Los Angeles, 30 minutes after sunset is a good approximation.
+This definition defines when you can log flight as night.
+Pilots need to be familiar with other definitions regarding flight as it gets dark.

-14 CFR 91.209 says that position (a.k.a. navigation) lights are required between sunset and sunrise.
+14 CFR 91.209 says that position (a.k.a. navigation) lights (red/left wing, green/right wing, and white/rear pointing) are required between sunset and sunrise.

 Probably most importantly to pilots is the issue of night currency.
 14 CFR 61.57 says “no person may act as pilot in command of an aircraft carrying passengers during the period beginning 1 hour after sunset and ending 1 hour before sunrise, unless within the preceding 90 days that person has made at least three takeoffs and three landings to a full stop during the period beginning 1 hour after sunset and ending 1 hour before sunrise”.